 Employees may elect to have amounts withheld from their pay for items authorized by law, subject to agreement of the district.
-The board may authorize the administration to make a payroll deduction for classified employees' tax-sheltered annuity premiums purchased from a company or program if chosen by the board
+The board may authorizes the administration to make a payroll deduction for classified employees' tax-sheltered annuity premiums purchased from a company or program if chosen by the board and collective bargaining units.

-Classified employees wishing to have payroll deductions for tax-sheltered annuities will make a written request to the superintendent.
+Classified employees wishing to have payroll deductions for tax_sheltered annuities will make a written request to the superintendent.
 Requests for purchase or change of tax-sheltered annuities may be made during the open enrollment period ending May 15th.